Jaris-top/Global-Emerald-Spatial-Analysis/README.md

 -Project Overview

 This project analyzes the spatial distribution of major global emerald deposits (e.g. Muzo, Panjshir) and their proximity to administrative and tectonic boundaries.
-Using Python (GeoPandas) and QGIS, I calculated the geodesic distance from mining sites to provincial borders to investigate the relationship between mineralization zones and geological / administrative edges.
+Using Python (GeoPandas) and QGIS, I calculated the geodesic distance from mining sites to provincial borders to investigate the relationship between mineralization zones and geological, as well as administrative edges.

 -Visualization